This resource was updated in preparation for veterinary review. It was originally published on November 19, 2018.

 There are many reasons why you and a veterinarian may not see eye to eye when it comes to certain care standards or treatment plans.
-Perhaps you feel like they are not exploring more options for difficult, yet treatable conditions.
+Perhaps you feel like they are not exploring available options for difficult yet manageable conditions.
 Maybe you have historically seen different outcomes than what they have relayed to you, and you have a gut feeling that they are treading down the wrong path.
-Always keep in mind that most veterinarians are trying to do their best.
-Also consider that there are areas of knowledge where they will have more experience and training, and some areas of knowledge where you may in fact have more information and experience (especially when it comes to the long-term care of intensively bred species such as large breed turkeys), and sometimes these two knowledge pools do not fully come into agreement.
+Always keep in mind that, like your sanctuary, veterinarians are trying to do their best.
+Also, consider that there are areas of knowledge where they will have more experience and training and some areas of knowledge where you may, in fact, have more information and experience (especially when it comes to the long-term care of intensively bred species such as large breedDomesticated animal breeds that have been specifically engineered by humans to grow as large as possible, as quickly as possible, to the detriment of their health. chickens or turkeysUnless explicitly mentioned, we are referring to domesticated turkey breeds, not wild turkeys, who may have unique needs not covered by this resource., for example), and sometimes these two knowledge pools do not fully come into agreement.